hernamvel/authenticator/README.md

   sign in (that blocks after a number of unsuccessful attempts), sign out and user administration services.

+- Redis is in place including pool connection wrapping.

 - Security issues were considered including encrypting passowrds in the database and using session tokens via JWT.